 Time for completion – This is the time it takes from the job being added and it being marked as completed.

 If the solution you are considering only offers one or a couple of these metrics, it may be worth looking for a more comprehensive software for your service level agreement monitoring and reporting.

-Commusoft work order management software offers service level agreement monitoring and reporting that includes all of these must-have tools.
-With the right software, field service businesses can improve their SLA compliance rate, reduce breach penalties, and strengthen customer satisfaction.
+Commusoft’s Job Management Software offers powerful SLA monitoring and reporting tools that include all of these must-have tools!
+With the right software supporting your team, maintenance businesses can improve their SLA compliance rate, reduce breach penalties, and strengthen customer satisfaction.